-- For data flows from FlexNet Manager Suite to ServiceNow: - Your ServiceNow instance must have the Software Asset Management plugin installed and enabled, to allow application import to work.
+• For data flows from FlexNet Manager Suite to ServiceNow:

+Your ServiceNow instance must have the Software Asset Management plugin installed and enabled, to allow application import to work.
+The methods for enabling this plugin vary depending on which release of ServiceNow runs on your instance.
+For details, see Configuring the SAM Plugin.